dapplo/Dapplo.Config/README.md

 Additionally to .ini support, the framework was extended with functionality for translations.
 This was also written for Greenshot, and is already very usuable.
 Documentation will follow.
-The functionality is in the LanguageLoader, and is very similar to the IniConfig.
+The functionality is in the LanguageLoader, and in general the usage is similar to the IniConfig.
+Your interface needs to extend ILanguage, and only have getters.

 # Registry access